udaymitra/RottenTomatoes/README.md

 - All images fade in.
 [Optional]
 - For the large poster, loading the low-res image first, and switching to high-res when complete [Optional]
 - Customize the navigation bar.
 [Optional]
-- Customized the highlight and selection effect of the cell [Optional] (partly):
+- Customized the highlight and selection effect of the cell (partly) [Optional]
   - deselecting the selected cell after punching into detail view